nekorush14/kutimu/docs/specs/S-001 Main Screen.md

 3. Bottom navigation
    * Define 3 screens to bottom navigation bar
      * Home, All habits and All tasks
-   * If user tap the different icon which currently not selected, change the screen content
+   * If user click the different icon which currently not selected, change the screen content

 4. Theme change (Common feature)
-   * If user tap the upper right icon, the screen theme will change to inverted theme (light -> dark/dark -> light)
+   * If user click the upper right icon, the screen theme will change to inverted theme (light -> dark/dark -> light)

 ## On error occurred